heathermkrause/WWC/README.md

 ![plot of chunk unnamed-chunk-6](README-unnamed-chunk-6-1.png)

+To learn more about the survey weighting algorithm, see the main vignette.

+## Code of Conduct

 This project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.